 In Outlander the historic buildings stand in for Jamie's cousin's wine warehouse on the docks of Le Havre.

-Comrie Croft Crieff
+Cyclists at Comrie Croft

 Scotland has some of the best mountain biking trails in the world.
 Why not add some adrenaline to your day?
 Hire a bike from Comrie Bikes and set off along one of the custom-built trails through the forests of Perthshire.
 Comrie Croft has some amazing accommodation options too, if you'd like to spend the night somewhere quirky - they've got eco camping, safari tents (nordic katas) and a steading hostel.